MattyMc/sharey/README.md

   * originator\_id : integer

 ### TODOs

+*TODOs for specific models or controllers can be found by searching the project (CMD-shift-f) for 'TODO'*

   1. Create an object for failed requests.
 Any request that is submitted that has unrecognized tags, or fails for any reason will have a record created that contains the original request, user, reason it failed, etc.
   2. When a new item is shared with other users, it's category should be wiped (or, figure out what to do with the category)